April 17, 2026 · By Alex Morgan

 | 100% (cap model) | 100% after cap | Monthly desk fee | eXp Realty, Keller Williams |

-New agents often start at a 50/50 or 60/40 split and negotiate upward as they close more deals.
-Franchise brokerages like RE/MAX or Coldwell Banker may also take a franchise fee — typically 3%–8% of the agent’s gross commission — off the top before the split applies.
+New agents often start at 50/50 or 60/40 and negotiate upward as they close more deals.
+Franchise brokerages like RE/MAX or Coldwell Banker may also take a franchise fee — typically 3%–8% of the agent’s gross commission — before the split even applies.

-This matters to you as a seller because an agent on a 50/50 split has a stronger financial incentive to hold firm on their commission rate.
-An agent on a 90/10 split or 100% cap model has more room to negotiate.
-Sellers who interview multiple agents often find that asking about split structure — while it may feel forward — reveals which agents have genuine flexibility on rate.
+This matters to you as a seller.
+An agent on a 50/50 split has a stronger financial reason to hold firm on their rate.
+An agent on a 90/10 split or 100% cap model has more room to move.
+Sellers who interview multiple agents often find that asking about split structure — even if it feels forward — reveals who actually has flexibility on rate.

-Caveat: An agent’s willingness to discount doesn’t automatically mean better value.
-A Zillow consumer survey (2023) found that 62% of sellers who negotiated a lower commission reported being satisfied with their agent’s service, but satisfaction dropped when sellers chose an agent primarily based on the lowest rate rather than track record.
+One caveat: willingness to discount doesn’t automatically mean better service.
+A 2023 Zillow consumer survey found that 62% of sellers who negotiated a lower commission were satisfied with their agent — but satisfaction dropped when sellers chose an agent based mainly on the lowest rate rather than track record.

 6 Ways to Reduce Real Estate Commission Costs